 This is what we do.

-When we buy a fly rod and it arrives in our shop, the very first thing we do is inspect the fly rod (or reel).
+When we buy a fly rod or reel and it arrives in our shop, the very first thing we do is inspect it.

-We've got a long list of components and elements we look at (100+ checkpoints on standard 4-piece rods).
+We've got a long list of components and elements we look at.
+In fact, we look at more 100+ checkpoints on a standard 4-piece rod.

 We examine the finish, the cork, the guides, the guide wraps, the epoxy, the ferrules, the logos, the tube, the sock, and so on.